golanlevin/DrawingWithMachines/syllabus/60-225_syllabus_spring_2024.md

 During spring 2024, CFA-303 is available for plotting during the following times:

-* Tuesday/Thursdays, after 5pm (i.e. during class)
+* Tuesday and Thursdays, after 5pm (i.e. during class)
 * All day Fridays (the professor and/or TA may be present)
-* All day Saturdays and Sundays (assuming you have a room key)
+* All day Saturdays and Sundays (you'll need your room key)
 * Monday/Wednesdays, 11am-7pm
 * Tuesday/Thursdays, 8am-Noon